VincentLindsay/Security-Analysis-Projects/Attack & Defend lab/README.md

   <img width="1711" height="515" alt="image" src="https://github.com/user-attachments/assets/6fd46d56-5936-49b6-a6b3-b0882423412e" />

-# Creating the simulated attack
+# Conducting the simulated attack
 * Prior to conducting any attack, It is important to identify the ip address of our windows machine in this hypothetical scenario
 * This will be achieved using the **ipconfig** command in a terminal
 * This will be helpful for conducting network scanning using **nmap** on the kali machine